jalvz/fragile/README.md

-# fragile
+# Fragile
-An easily breakable app
+An easily breakable Flask app for testing purposes.
+Of course.